 Pot: 9 Large Cup: 4.75/ Small (to-go only): 4.50 Loose: 9/oz

 Genmai-Matcha – This classic blend of roasted brown rice and whole leaf Japanese Green Tea is reinvented with a dusting of verdant Matcha.
 The toasty, nutty flavor soothes the spirit in colder months and also makes for an invigorating iced beverage.

 Pot: 7 Large Cup: 3.75/ Small (to-go only): 3.50 Loose: 3.50/oz

 Kaiseiki Hojicha – Twigs from the first flush and leaves from later flushes are lightly roasted to bring you this slightly sweet, rich brew with flavors of chestnut and freshly baked bread.
-Hojicha is an excellent choice to accompany food.
+Hojicha is an excellent choice to accompany food and is low in caffeine content.

 Pot: 6.50 Large Cup: 3.75/ Small (to-go only): 3.50 Loose: 3.75/oz

 Shouhaku Matcha – Matcha is a powdered green tea of the highest caliber used in the Japanese Tea Ceremony, Chanoyu.
-It is the unquestionable pinnacle of Japanese tea making.
+It is the pinnacle of Japanese tea making.
 The color of Matcha is a deep emerald, and its flavor is intensely vegetal (think wheatgrass) and quite viscous, offering an unrivalled taste sensation.
 Our Shouhaku Matcha (meaning “Pines and Oak Trees”) is a “thin tea,” (surprisingly, they get even thicker) and is one of the favored teas of renowned Urasanke tea sensei Hounsai Daisosho.
 Matcha is vigorously whisked with a bamboo tool called a “chasen” in a special Matcha bowl called a “chawan,” and as such, the portion is small and cannot be made to go.

 Chawan (bowl): 5